 💸 International Payments and Remittances

-Sending money across borders with stablecoins is now faster and cheaper than traditional bank transfers.
-Stablecoin remittances hit a $19 billion annualized run rate in 2025, and the average transfer size is just $47 — compared to $250 for traditional services.
-Crucially, stablecoins can settle transactions up to 500 times faster than conventional systems in some corridors.
+Stablecoin remittances hit a $19 billion annualized run rate in 2025.
+The average transfer size is just $47 — vs $250 for traditional services — and can settle up to 500 times faster.

 💼 Business Payroll

-More than 226 new businesses integrated stablecoins for payroll in 2025, including major platforms like Deel and Flywire.
-Freelancers and gig workers now receive around 35% of their income in stablecoins — particularly common in Africa and Southeast Asia, where it dramatically expands access to the global economy.
+Over 226 new businesses integrated stablecoins for payroll in 2025, including Deel and Flywire.
+Around 35% of freelancer income globally is now paid in stablecoins — especially in Africa and Southeast Asia.

 🏦 DeFi and Savings

-About 67% of stablecoin usage is in decentralized finance (DeFi) and trading.
-Users park their stablecoins in DeFi protocols to earn yields far higher than traditional savings accounts — without the price risk of regular crypto.
+About 67% of stablecoin usage is in DeFi and trading.
+Users earn yields far higher than traditional savings accounts without crypto price risk.

 🛒 Merchant Payments

-Visa's stablecoin settlement volumes hit a $4.5 billion annualized run rate as of January 2026 — a sign that major payment networks are taking stablecoins seriously.
-Mastercard even agreed to acquire BVNK, a stablecoin infrastructure company, for up to $1.8 billion in 2026.
+Visa's stablecoin settlement volumes hit a $4.5 billion annualized run rate in January 2026.
+Mastercard agreed to acquire stablecoin infrastructure company BVNK for up to $1.8 billion in 2026.

 🌍 Inflation Protection

-In countries like Venezuela, Nigeria, and Argentina — where local currencies can lose value rapidly — people use stablecoins to preserve their purchasing power.
-About 10% of stablecoin usage globally is specifically for inflation hedging.
+In countries like Venezuela, Nigeria, and Argentina, people use stablecoins to preserve purchasing power.
+About 10% of stablecoin usage is specifically for inflation hedging.

 Stablecoins and Regulation in 2026

 In the United States, the GENIUS Act — signed into law in July 2025 — created the first comprehensive federal framework for stablecoins.
-It requires that all stablecoin issuers:
+It requires all issuers to:

-- Hold 100% reserves in liquid assets (like US dollars or treasuries)
+- Hold 100% reserves in liquid assets (US dollars or treasuries)

 - Register under federal or state oversight